Questions? Give us a call (305) 764-0743

 Nofollow and dofollow backlinks

 From our experience nofollow links are usually found in comments on blogs, forums, or other user-generated content where there’s a risk of spam or unverified content.
-But they are also used in sponsored content or advertisements where the link is paid for.

 If you are unsure whether specific links pointing to your site are nofollow, you can use one of various browser extensions, such as this one, that will check and automatically mark them for you.